United States Capitol Complex: History

 In the 1970s, two more buildings became available for the House: the former Congressional Hotel, the O'Neill House Office Building (demolished in 2002), and a larger building originally constructed for the Federal Bureau of Investigation (now the Ford House Office Building).
+Congress authorized the $1.4 million purchase in 1972 of the land that became Providence Park; it was intended for a dormitory for congressional pages, but the plan never advanced.
 A third building for the Library of Congress, the James Madison Memorial Building, opened in 1980 and the Senate's third building, the Hart Senate Office Building, was occupied in 1982.
 The most recent large structure within the Capitol complex is the Thurgood Marshall Federal Judiciary Building, which was opened in 1992.

 Renovations to the Botanic Garden Conservatory began in September 1997 and continued for four years until December 2001 when the building reopened.
 The Conservatory's aluminum framework, glazing, interior floors, doors, and lighting were replaced; all electrical, plumbing, and environmental control systems were upgraded, and air conditioning was added to the display halls.

 The newest addition to the Capitol Complex is the Capitol Visitor Center.
 Despite many delays, the Center opened in December 2008, and includes an exhibition gallery, two theaters, a dining facility, and gift shops.
 The budget for construction of the center was $584 million.

 On January 6, 2021, the Capitol was stormed by supporters of President Donald Trump after a rally in front of the White House.
 A Capitol Police officer was wounded and was pronounced dead a day later at a nearby hospital.
 Additionally, one of the protesters was shot and later pronounced dead at a nearby hospital.
 A further three deaths from medical emergencies were reported while over a hundred injuries were reported by Capitol Police.